TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 ..  note::
-    :php:`setView()` is not part of the :php:`LinkHandlerInterface` and it being called is an implementation detail that might be subject to be changed in the future.
+    :php:`setView()` is not part of the :php:`LinkHandlerInterface` and its call is an implementation detail that might be changed in the future.

 Render the link browser tab